gwct/core/README.md

 9. how\_many\_trees
   * Just a little script to show the number of possible rooted tree topologies for a given number of species.
 10. run_codeml.py
   * A script to run some basic PAML analyses with codeml.
 Still adding a lot to this one.
-You'll need codeml and newickutils in your PATH.
   * Dependencies:</br>
 &emsp;i.
 PAML (http://abacus.gene.ucl.ac.uk/software/paml.html) called as `codeml`</br>
 &emsp;ii.
 Newick Utilities (http://cegg.unige.ch/newick_utils) called as `nw_prune`